yaapu/FrskyTelemetryScript/README.md

 ## Supported battery configurations

 - A2 analog port only: In this configuration only 1 battery will be detected,a2 will be displayed next to the cell voltage, Cell voltage is A2 battery voltage divided by cell count.
 No current or battery consumption will be availbale.
 If the user overrides battery capacity from the config menu battery % will be stuck at 99%.
+- Single and dual power brick, voltage and current monitoring and display
+- Single and dual FLVSS sensor, voltage only monitoring and display

 ## Cell Count Detection